Have you just opened a new business in town and are looking to learn how to better promote your business through local marketing?

 Optimizing your website for mobile devices concentrates on aspects such as:

-- Loading time – your website should load in around three seconds.
+- Loading time – Your website should load in around three seconds.

-- Text size – mobile screens require bigger fonts, so make sure that your text is comprehensive.
+- Text size – Mobile screens require bigger fonts, so make sure that your text is comprehensive.

-- Buttons – mobile screens will require bigger buttons as well, that don’t overlap other buttons.
+- Buttons – Mobile screens will require bigger buttons as well, that don’t overlap other buttons.

-- Menu – an easy and intuitive interface will provide a better user experience.
+- Menu – An easy and intuitive interface will provide a better user experience.
 The categories visible on the desktop should be properly configured on a mobile device too.

-Shortly, when you build your website, go for a responsive design, and thus, adapt to any screen size – be it desktop, tablet, or mobile.
 If you’re not sure whether your web page is mobile-friendly or not, Google’s Mobile-Friendly test can give you the answer.

-3. Create a Strong Social Media Presence
+3. Build a Strong Social Media Presence

-In fact, a social media profile can expose your local business to more people and keep you closer to those already following your business, as you can share local events, news, images or videos, among other pieces of information.
+In fact, a social media profile can expose your local business to more people and keep you closer to those already following your business, as you can share local events, news, images, or videos, among other pieces of information.

 4. Leverage User Reviews